kierangilliam/first-class-comments/ideas.md

-you are sitting at a bench at a park.
+# first class comments

-in front of you is an audience
+you are sitting in economy on a plane.

-the audience is the people in the park infront of you
+in front of you is several folk sitting in first class.

-you type in a comment to speak for them
+you hurl comments at them. sometimes they like these comments. sometimes they don't.

-comment is interpreted by language model which generates an tag <humorous, insult, indecent>
+a comment is interpreted by language model which generates an tag <humorous, insult, indecent>

-you want to say comments that will prod them to evaluate the code
+_liking_ a comment is dependent on the personality of the person in first class

 they have different personalities and requires different sentiments